What is the Workshop approach?

 What professional development do Workshop teachers get?

 Our teachers keep at the forefront of best teaching practices with our Workshop Innovation Teacher Leader program.
 This includes online modules, professional development and in-class coaching.
-Teachers engage in 40 hours of professional development each year learning the curriculum and the philosophy behind the curriculum.
-In addition, the founder and director of programs works for 20-40 hours with teachers in the classroom, doing coaching, to create the best possible learning experiences possible.
 We feel the combination of goal oriented curriculum development and robust professional development creates a stellar atmosphere for meaningful learning.

 How does billing work?